kojix2/rubio-radio/README.md

         --vlc [STR]         use VLC interface STR on the backend [dummy] --mpg123            use mpg123 on the backend
-    -b, --backend STR       command to use as backend player ['vlc -I dummy'] -c, --count INT         number of stations to fetch from radio-browser [10000] --per-page INT      number of stations per page [20] -w, --width INT         main window width
+    -b, --backend STR       command to use as backend player ['vlc -I dummy'] -c, --count INT         number of stations to fetch from radio-browser or -1 to fetch them all [-1] --per-page INT      number of stations per page [20] -w, --width INT         main window width
     -h, --height INT        main window height